 Building the Astartes Mark Vb Godwyn Pattern Bolter

-The bottom edge of the “side plate” has a bevel so I used a bevel attachment on my rotary tool to grind a nice even bevel.
+The bottom edge of the “side plate” has a bevel so I used a bevel attachment I 3D printed for my rotary tool to grind a nice even bevel.

 3D Printing, Mold Making and Resin Casting

 3D printing can be time consuming, but the final results satisfying.
 I knew I couldn’t make an accurate muzzle out of foam and the hand grip is going to get a lot of wear.
 The Aquila, foregrip frame and some other pieces were also 3D printed.

 Since it can take hours to print, sand and smooth a part, some 3D printed parts were molded in silicone and cast in polyurethane resin.